AlexVialaBellander/efss/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## editors note
+Knowing that I am a beginner and currently a student in Computer Science for another 4 years, I have come to learn one or two things on how to develope better software.
+If I were to re-do this today, I would probably do it in a more class-oriented way or better said; object oriented.
+If anyone has any feedback or would like to contribute, please do so.
+I love to learn and any feedback or declaring me dumb is something I welcome.

+Made with Love <3
+//Alex